kaarelmand/academic-kickstart/content/et/publication/paiste-2020-identifyingglobalvs/index.md

 publishDate: '2021-03-02T12:24:19.287763Z'
 publication_types:
 - '2'
-abstract: Paleoproterozoic sedimentary successions are important archives of the redox evolution of Earth’s atmosphere and oceans.
+abstract: 'Paleoproterozoic sedimentary successions are important archives of the redox evolution of Earth’s atmosphere and oceans.
 Efforts to unravel the dynamics of our planet’s early oxygenation from this archive rely on various geochemical proxies, including stable carbon and sulfur isotopes.
 However, ancient metasedimentary rocks